sasuw/qutem/README.md

 ### History

-I could not find a simple template engine running in a terminalallowing me to replace placeholders with file contents, so I decided to create my own.
+I could not find a simple template engine running in a terminal allowing me to replace placeholders with file contents, so I decided to create my own.

 ### Project structure